Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Results

 \subsection{Dose-Response Analysis (H4)}

-The pre-registered ordinal trend test is significant ($z = -17.82$, $p < 10^{-70}$), supporting H4's directional prediction.
-However, isotonic regression reveals a threshold pattern rather than a dose-response gradient: safety is flat across Direct (72.8\%), ReAct (72.1\%), and Multi-Agent (72.2\%), then drops sharply at Map-Reduce (65.5\%).
-Reframing the x-axis from ordinal complexity to \emph{task-structure preservation} reveals a monotonic relationship (Figure~\ref{fig:structure-preservation}): standard map-reduce preserves ${\sim}5\%$ of task structure; the option-preserving variant restores this to ${\sim}70\%$; multi-agent and ReAct preserve ${\sim}90$--$95\%$; direct API and CoT preserve $100\%$.
+On H4, the pre-registered ordinal trend test reaches significance ($z = -17.82$, $p < 10^{-70}$).
+Isotonic regression complicates the picture: safety stays flat across Direct (72.8\%), ReAct (72.1\%), and Multi-Agent (72.2\%) and then drops 7~pp to Map-Reduce (65.5\%): a threshold, not a gradient.
+Reframing the x-axis from ordinal complexity to \emph{task-structure preservation} produces a monotonic relationship (Figure~\ref{fig:structure-preservation}): standard map-reduce preserves about 5\% of task structure, the option-preserving variant restores 70\%, multi-agent and ReAct preserve 90 to 95\%, direct API and CoT 100\%.

-The confirmatory results above raise three questions about the measurement instrument itself.
-First, map-reduce strips MC options during decomposition (0--4\% propagation rate), converting MC tasks to effective OE tasks.
-Second, the option-preserving variant recovers 40--89\% of degradation by preserving format.
-Third, the specification curve shows degradation concentrates in MC-format benchmarks.
-Together, these observations implicate the evaluation format rather than underlying alignment, motivating a direct test of format dependence (Section~\ref{sec:format-dependence}).
+The confirmatory results above implicate the measurement instrument: map-reduce strips MC options during decomposition (0 to 4\% propagation rate), converting MC tasks into effective OE tasks, while the option-preserving variant recovers 40 to 89\% of the resulting degradation.
+The specification curve confirms the pattern: degradation concentrates in MC-format benchmarks.
+These observations motivate a direct test of format dependence (Section~\ref{sec:format-dependence}).